 Two-factor authentication (2FA) is becoming a standard across a number of industries.
 Everything from online banking to social media companies are recommending it for increased security.

-In a nutshell, this is a measure that goes beyond a standard username and password – thus, the name “two-factor”.
-It forces users to take an additional action in order to verify their identity.
+In a nutshell, this is a measure that goes beyond a standard username and password – thus, the name “two-factor.”
+It forces users to take additional action to verify their identity.

 The bottom line is that two-factor makes it more difficult for a bot or other unauthorized user from forcing their way into your website and doing damage.